Rookout/deployment-examples/node-electron-vue/README.md

 ## Rookout Integration Explained

-There are XXXXXXXXXXXXX simple steps to integrate Rookout into your existing Node-Electron application:
+Follow these simple steps to integrate Rookout into your existing Node-Electron application:

 1. Adding the Rookout SDK to `package.json` available on [npm]:
     ```bash